 The group performs as a duo, trio, quartet or quintet, and sometimes as a classic big band consisting of 10 to 20 musicians.
 They've opened for Charles McPherson, Stanley Clarke, Fattburger, and other national acts.
 Says Pardue, “When I was in high school, I got to meet Count Basie and Duke Ellington.
 Needless to say, I was in awe.
 Over the years, Forecast has opened concerts for Kirk Whalum, Richard Elliot, and War, among others, and we got to hang out with them.”

-Pardue also plays with the Will Faeber Band (classic rock), the San Diego Nite Big Band (orchestral jazz with up to twenty members), and PHD Jazz, which he describes as “an offshoot of a jazz improvisation workshop I’ve been in for several years.
-We can be as small as a trio and as big as a septet.”
+Pardue has also played with the Will Faeber Band (classic rock), the San Diego Nite Big Band (orchestral jazz with up to twenty members), PHD Jazz, and the Roadhouse Band, which he describes as “an offshoot of a jazz improvisation workshop I’ve been in for over ten years.”
 He has also been actively involved in music education and the music products industry as a district manager and clinician for the Jupiter Band Instrument Company.

 Since the late '80s, the core of Forecast has been Pardue, Max Zape (keyboards), Randy Meyers (drums), and Rick Nash (bass).